Yianni Diakomihalis

-Yianni Diakomihalis (born John Michael Diakomihalis on April 11, 1999) is an American freestyle and folkstyle wrestler who competes at 65 kilograms and 149 pounds.
-In freestyle, he is the 2022 world silver medalist, a two-time US World Team member (2021 and 2022), the 2020 Pan American champion, the 2019 US Open national champion, and a two-time age-group world champion.
-As a collegiate wrestler, Diakomihalis was a four-time NCAA Division I national champion and four-time EIWA champion out of Cornell University.
+John Michael "Yianni" Diakomihalis (born April 11, 1999) is an American freestyle and folkstyle wrestler who competes at 70 kilograms.
+He currently competes in the Lightweight division of Real American Freestyle (RAF), where he is the current RAF Lightweight Champion.

-Folkstyle career
+A two-time U.S. national champion in freestyle, Diakomihalis formerly competed at 65 kilograms, where he was the 2022 World silver medalist, a two-time Pan American champion, and a two-time U17 World champion, among other feats.

+While in college, he became the fifth four-time NCAA Division I champion in history out of Cornell University.

+Career

 High school

-Diakomihalis attended Hilton High School in Hilton, New York, along with his brother Greg, who would go on to become a five-time NYSPHSAA champion.
-He made the varsity team in the eighth grade (2013) and won the Division I state championship that same year at 99 pounds, defeating future Cornell teammate Vito Arujau in the finals.
-As a freshman, he also won the state title now at 113 pounds and that was repeated at 120 pounds as a sophomore.
-As a junior, he became one of the eight four-time NYSPHSAA champions in the history of the state of New York when he walked through the competition at 138 pounds.
-As a senior, he found himself unable to compete at the state championships after he suffered an injury that led him out of the tournament.
-He graduated in 2017 as a four-time NYSPHSAA champion with a 243–3 record on a win streak of 210 victories.
+Diakomihalis attended Hilton High School in Hilton, New York, along with his brother Greg, who would go on to become a five-time NYSPHSAA Division I champion himself.
+In eight grade, he won the Division I state championship at 99 pounds, defeating eventual Cornell teammate Vito Arujau in the finals.

-College

-As a high school sophomore (2014), Diakomihalis committed to Cornell University.
+Diakomihalis would go on to become a four-time state champion, as he was unable to compete for a fifth one due to an injury.
+In freestyle, he claimed titles from the U17 World Championships in the 2015 and 2016 editions.
+He would graduate in 2017 posting a 243–3 record, on a win streak of 210 victories, and would then go on to wrestle at Cornell University as he had committed to do 2014.

+Cornell University

 2017–2018

-As a freshman, Diakomihalis won the Bearcat Open, New York State Intercollegiate, and the Cliff Keen Invitational and compiled a record of 28-1 during the regular season.
-Post-regular-season, he won the EIWA championships and later went on to win the NCAA championship, joining Kyle Dake as the only Big Reds to do so in their "true freshman" year of competition and earning notable victories over #1 Bryce Meredith, #2 Jaydin Eierman, and two-time NCAA champion Dean Heil.
-Diakomihalis suffered a torn ACL during his quarterfinal matchup against #6 Heil.
+As a freshman, Diakomihalis won the Bearcat Open, New York State Intercollegiate, and the Cliff Keen Invitational and compiled a record of 28–1 during the regular season.
+He then won the EIWA conference title and would go on to claim his first NCAA championship, joining Kyle Dake as the only Big Reds to do so in their "true freshman" year of competition and earning notable upsets over top-seeded Bryce Meredith, second-seeded Jaydin Eierman, and two-time NCAA champion Dean Heil.
+Diakomihalis suffered a torn ACL during his quarterfinal matchup against Heil.

 2018–2019

 As a sophomore, Diakomihalis won the Mat Town Open I and the South Beach Individual and capped a perfect 13–0 record in dual matches, ending the regular season unbeaten.
-He went on to win his second EIWA championship and earned the Outstanding Wrestler award in the process.
-At the NCAA championships, he most notably defeated the #2, #3, and #5 ranked wrestlers in Jaydin Eierman, Joseph McKenna and Dominick Demas to claim the national title.
-Diakomihalis was named EIWA Top Wrestler and was a finalist for the Dan Hodge Trophy.
+He went on to win his second EIWA conference title and earned the Outstanding Wrestler award in the process.

+At the NCAA championships, he defeated the likes of Jaydin Eierman, Joseph McKenna and Dominick Demas his second national title.
+Diakomihalis was named the EIWA Top Wrestler and was a finalist for the Dan Hodge Trophy.